 Here’s the full transcript.

-And just for kicks, here are the unintentionally funniest lines from the justices during the proceedings:
+And just for kicks, the unintentionally funniest lines from the justices in the proceedings:

 - Justice Alito getting a sly dig at his colleague over “original intent” in the U.S. Constitution: “I think what Justice Scalia wants to know is what James Madison thought about video games.
 Did he enjoy them?”

-- Justice Kagan, the junior member of the high court, trying to show she's hip: "You think Mortal Kombat is prohibited by this statute?
-It's a candidate, meaning, a reasonable jury could find that Mortal Kombat, which is an iconic game, which I am sure half of the clerks who work for us spent considerable amount of time in their adolescence playing."
+- Justice Kagan, the junior member of the high court, trying to show she’s hip: “You think Mortal Combat is prohibited by this statute?
+It’s a candidate, meaning, a reasonable jury could find that Mortal Combat, which is an iconic game, which I am sure half of the clerks who work for us spend considerable amount of time in their adolescence playing.”

-- Justice Breyer creating, excuse the pun, a tortured metaphor about a 13-year-old playing video games depicting violence: "I have tried to take as bad a [scenario] as I could think of, gratuitous torture of children.
+- Justice Breyer creating, excuse the pun, a tortured metaphor about a 13-year-old playing video games depicting violence to babies: “I have tried to take as bad a [scenario] as I could think of, gratuitous torture of children.
 OK.
-Now, you can't buy a naked woman, but you can go and buy that, you say to the 13-year-old.
-Now, what sense is there to that?"
+Now, you can’t buy a naked woman, but you can go and buy that, you say to the 13-year-old.
+Now, what sense is there to that?”

 - Justice Scalia muses about whether it would be a good thing to let juries act as censors: “Juries are not controllable.
 That’s the wonderful thing about juries, also the worst thing about juries.”

 - Just about anything out of the mouth of Justice Sotomayor, including these questions:

 - “One of the studies, the Anderson study, says that the effect of violence is the same for a Bugs Bunny episode as it is for a violent video.
 So can the legislature now, because it has that study, say we can outlaw Bugs Bunny?”

 - “Could you get rid of rap music?
 Have you heard some of the lyrics of some of the rap music…?”